Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

 How working with a registered dietitian can help during cancer treatment

 Nutrition can make a positive difference in the wellbeing of people who are undergoing cancer treatment.
-We talked with Ginger Hultin, MS, RDN, clinical dietitian and owner of the virtual private practices, Champagne Nutrition® and Seattle Cancer Nutritionist, to find out more about this topic.
+We talked with Ginger Hultin, MS, RDN, clinical dietitian and owner of the virtual private practices, Champagne Nutrition® to find out more about this topic.
 In addition to her work with patients, Ms. Hultin serves as adjunct faculty at the Bastyr Center for Natural Health teaching master’s level nutrition students.
 Her areas of expertise include vegetarian nutrition, integrative oncology, and responsible supplementation.

 Pinnacle Care (PC): What is a registered dietitian and what are some of the important things people may not know about the field?